Keyur29/drupal8/web/modules/custom/product/README.md

 Module is regarding custom product content type and QR code generate.
-This module will work on Drupal 8 and 9 versions.
+This module will work on Drupal 9 version with Olivero theme as set block to "sidebar" region of Olivero theme.

 As per instruction on https://github.com/Dineshkushwaha/sph-test, used "mpdf/qrcode" library for QR code generation mentioned in link (https://packagist.org/?q=php%20qrcode&p=0) which is provided by you.